-"We'll find out when we get there, and will meet again," Promethius said as he hobbled away, with hopeful eyes but ever hurting feet.
+"We'll find out when we get there, and will meet again," Promethius said as he hobbled away with hopeful eyes but ever hurting feet.
 "Take care of the horses.
 They're doing all they can to take care of you.
-And know the way out of this valley, and, well, this---" "----How will we recognize you?"
+And know the way out of this valley, and, well, this---"

+"----How will we recognize you?"
 Grim asked.

 "And can we go where you're going?"
-Dral asked.
+Dral pressed.

-Promethius stopped, thinking about spilling the beans, then was interrupted by the arrival of a crow perching on a thin tree branch which oscilated to the beat of his pounding heart.
-"Somewhere less evolved in ways that matter than this place is, could be and will be," he said.
-"But if you can, try and figure out something that will make livers grow fast, or make crows prefer to eat anything but that."
+Promethius stopped, thinking about spilling the beans.
+Revealing the truth to the two most deserving souls to know it.
+But as soon as he opened his yapper, set to reveal all of "the gods" secrets to mortals, he was interrupted by the arrival of a crow.
+It perched on a thin tree branch which oscillated to the beat of his pounding heart.
+"I've been assigned to be somewhere less evolved in ways that matter than this place is, could be and will be," he said.
+"But if you can, try and figure out something that will make livers grow fast, or make crows prefer to eat anything but that.."

 With that, Promethius left his present post, assured that he had done his job.
 And that his experiment was a success, by the measurements that mattered anyway.
-In the beginning of a war between ignorance vs intellect, cruelty vs kindness and existence vs Life which had a new set of players who, hopefully, would not fuck it up.
+But in the war between ignorance vs intellect, cruelty vs kindness and existence vs Life he had set in motion a new set of players who, hopefully, would not fuck it up.